We provide a wide range of legal services to individuals through our specialist teams of solicitors across our offices.

 What if the tenant accepts the terms?

 The landlord and tenant must agree a new form of lease and enter into the same no later than the date set out in the expiry of the s.25 Notice.
 The date set by the s.25 notice can be extended by mutual agreement.
-If the lease is not renewed by the end date in the s.25 notice the tenant can loose their 54 Act protection.
+If the lease is not renewed by the end date in the s.25 notice the tenant can lose their 54 Act protection.

 Tenant serves counterproposals